 - Comments and recommendations, and

-In addition, the situation column is dedicated to a detailed description of the issue.
-It is supported by the comments and recommendations column where anyone can suggest how to deal with a similar situation in the future.
+In addition, the situation field is dedicated to a detailed description of the issue.
+It is supported by the comments and recommendations field where anyone can suggest how to deal with a similar situation in the future.

 Project managers should encourage their team(s) to share lessons learned in any meeting.
 They don’t have to wait for dedicated meetings to do this.

 Let’s now see how a lessons learned meeting is organized.

 Lessons learned meetings can be held whenever the team needs them, but some key points usually include: